-HAE stands for Height Above Ellipsoid – a form of measurement common in GPS circles, but obscure for most lay people.
-Most people just use GPS for a horizontal location – standard latitude and longitude.
-That’s what we’re used to seeing.
+Have you ever heard the term Height Above Ellipsoid or HAE?
+It is a form of measurement common in GPS circles, but perhaps unknown for most lay people.
+Most people just use GPS for a horizontal location – standard latitude and longitude, or an x/y.
+That’s what we’re used to seeing on the maps on our phones.
 Yet tour GPS receiver might also display a height measurement, which sometimes appears in HAE.
 Understanding this vertical location measurement requires a little more information about how GPS systems produce their data.

 The “ellipsoid” part of HAE refers to a mathematical model of the earth.
 (Remember that the Earth is not a sphere – it’s actually flatter at the poles, hence “ellipsoid”.)
 GPS scientists created these reference ellipsoids to represent a pristinely smooth version of the Earth’s surface.
 The ellipsoids used by GPS devices vary – most currently use a model called the WGS84 ellipsoid.